Kalenjin mythology

 Kalenjin mythology refers to the traditional religion and beliefs of the Kalenjin people of Kenya.

 Earlier religion and ancient deities

-Ehret (1998) postulates that the Asisian religion superseded an earlier belief system whose worship centered on the sky and which dated back to the early Southern Nilotic period.
+Ehret (1998) postulates that Kalenjin henotheism superseded an earlier belief system whose worship centered on the sky and dated back to the early Southern Nilotic period.
 Traces of this belief system were captured among the Pokot as late as 1911 though nowhere else among the Kalenjin were similar beliefs recorded.
 Other than being centered on the sky, the older Kalenjin religion featured a greater number of deities: